 Oriented to Love helps the church dialogue about sexual and gender diversity in the church.

-CSA is now accepting applications for participants in the next Oriented to Love People of Color-only dialogue around the issue of sexual and gender diversity in the church.
+CSA is now accepting applications for participants in the next Oriented to Love BIPOC-only dialogue around the issue of sexual and gender diversity in the church.
 It will be held at the St. Raphaela Center in Haverford, PA, just outside of Philadelphia, Friday-Sunday, April 1-3, 2022.

 As with any diverse group that seeks to deal honestly and vulnerably with difference, OTL dialogues provide opportunities to examine the cost of marginalization and the responsibility that privilege brings (in the context of LGBTQ+ and straight/cisgender persons).
 We recognize that for people of color, especially in groups where white people are present, the day-to-day impacts of racism can be ever present.
-We want to provide a sacred space where people of color can bring their full selves to the experience apart from the white gaze.
+We want to provide a sacred space where BIPOC can bring their full selves to the experience apart from the white gaze.
 Our hope is that this space will be an opportunity to focus on differences in theology, sexual orientation and gender identity without also having to deal as much with racial power imbalances.

-A POC-only OTL experience benefits everyone.
-It amplifies voices that are often underrepresented in the conversation, and it fosters opportunity for discovery as we focus in on the unique experiences of various people of color who often are overlooked or misunderstood in mixed gatherings.
+A BIPOC-only OTL experience benefits everyone.
+It amplifies voices that are often underrepresented in the conversation, and it fosters opportunity for discovery as we focus in on the unique experiences of people who often are overlooked or misunderstood in mixed gatherings.
 [We continue to host groups that are diverse in every way (including race).
 If you are interested in applying for one of our other dialogues, please refer to the events on the program page; anything titled simply “Oriented to Love dialogue” will be a mixed event.]